Shyamal-Shah/system-design/04_HLD_Concepts/Architectural_Patterns/Monolithic.md

 ## Disadvantages

-- **Scalability**: Whole system needs to be scaled together which can lead to resource wastage.
+- **Scalability**: Whole system needs to be scaled together (Vertical scaling) which can lead to resource wastage.
 - **Tight Coupling**: Changes in one part can affect the entire system.
 - **Single Point of Failure**: Single bug or failure can bring down the entire application.
 - **Slow Development**: Larger codebase makes onboarding and development slower and raises the risk of merge conflicts in larger teams.
 - **Limited Technology Stack**: Whole system is built using a single technology stack.
+- **Deployment Risk**: Deploying a small change requires redeploying the entire app.